Lab 3: Trunk Wall Part II | Heart | Respiratory System

 Darkened spots may be observed occasionally throughout the lung.
 This can be evidence of smoke inhalation in some cases, and it can also occur with frequent inhalation of polluted air.

 Observe the trachea and primary (main) bronchi.
-Feel these specimens and notice the hard cartilage.
+Feel the tissue and notice the hard cartilage.
 The point at which the trachea branches is called the carina.
 The image at the right is taken from within the trachea, looking down at the bronchi.

 Observe the hilum on the medial aspect of the lungs.
 By the end of the unit, you will observe several organs that have a hilum.
 This is where neurovascular structures, and sometimes other structures, enter or leave an organ.
 In the lungs, you can observe bronchi, arteries, and veins in this location.
 The bronchi will feel hard as a result of the cartilage in their walls.
 Arteries have thicker walls than veins, and this will be evident in the hilum as well.